 Tax deduction for a second home for work

 - The deduction of a second home for work is deducted in the form of expenses for the production of income.
-As of 1 January 2019, the maximum deduction is EUR 450 per month, whereas earlier it was EUR 250 per month.
+As of 1 January 2019, the maximum deduction is EUR 450 per month.

 - The purpose of the deduction of a second home for work is to encourage people to seek and accept a job even at a long distance from one’s permanent apartment.